What to Do With Your 529 During a Volatile Market

 A: It's always tempting to take shelter in safer assets when markets whipsaw, but timing moves into and out of stocks will probably just prove costly.
 In the short term, there is no way to accurately predict how the market will behave.

-I can't tell from the reader's question how close he or she is to paying college tuition, but the good news is that many 529 plans are designed to expose investors only to as much equity risk as they can reasonably handle as their goal date draws near.
+I can't tell from this reader's question how close he or she is to paying college tuition, but the good news is that many 529 plans are designed to expose investors only to as much equity risk as they can reasonably handle as their goal date draws near.

 The lion's share of 529 assets are invested in age-based 529 plans.
 These plans follow glide paths that are similar to those used by target-date funds.
 Age-based 529 tracks start out with a high percentage of assets invested in equities--sometimes as much as 100%, but the average is around 80%--and they gradually sell stocks and increase the allocation to bonds and cash as the child gets closer to age 18.